chipsalliance/rocket-chip/README.md

 * **tilelink**
 This RTL package uses diplomacy to generate bus implementations of the TileLink protocol.
 It also contains a variety of adapters and protocol converters.
+* **system**
+This top-level utility package invokes Chisel to elaborate a particular configuration of a coreplex, along with the appropriate testing collateral.
 * **unittest**
 This utility package contains a framework for generateing synthesizeable hardware testers of individual modules.
 * **util**